 Substance abuse is a term used to describe an unhealthy, improper or harmful use of substances such as drugs are alcohol.
 Dependence is not a part of the problem, which is what makes abuse differ from addiction.
 Substance abuse is just as dangerous as an addiction, and treatment is just as important.

 Harmful drug use may include social problems, health problems, problems with work or school and others.
 Substance abuse is used to describe the continued use of these substances despite these issues.
 With continued substance abuse, problems only progress and become worse, whether those issues be physical, psychological or social.

 There are a number of reasons that the suicide rate may be so high amongst substance abusers.
-Often times, people suffering from mental illness will turn to substance abuse as a form of self-medication.
-Because these people are suffering from a mental illness, their risk is higher to begin with and substance abuse only makes the risk greater.
+Oftentimes, people suffering from mental illness will turn to substance abuse as a form of self-medication.
+Because these people are suffering from a mental illness, the risk of suicide is higher to begin with and substance abuse only makes the risk greater.

 Substance Abuse & Dual Diagnosis

 Severe anxiety and depression are dual diagnoses that are commonly brought on or made worse by substance abuse.
 Substance abuse is also commonly dual diagnosed along with obsessive-compulsive disorder, post-traumatic stress disorder, schizophrenia, and various personality disorders.

 These illnesses can be difficult to cope with on their own and many turn to substance abuse as a way to try to control the symptoms.
 In reality, this type of self-medication doesn’t work and will often only make symptoms worse and alter moods even more severely.

 Substance abuse may also lead to poor decision-making, which can increase someone’s despair and can lead to dangerous situations.
 Additionally, because substance abuse lowers inhibitions and can hinder clear thinking and decision-making, those who may already be having problems may cross a line that they normally wouldn’t.